-You can take advantage of the fresh start effect by taking advantage of flexible priorities after your 15Five check-in was initially due and submitted.
-Let's say you report weekly on Fridays.
+You can take advantage of the fresh start effect by taking advantage of flexible priorities after your Check-in was initially due and submitted.
+Let's say your Check-ins are due weekly on Fridays.
 Fridays are common due days because it allows reporters to look back and celebrate wins for the week.
-With the fresh-start effect in mind, your team would continue to report on Fridays but would revisit their check-in on Monday and add/edit the priorities for the week.
+With the fresh-start effect in mind, you would continue to report on Fridays, but would revisit your current Check-in on Monday and add/edit/update priorities for the week.

-At this time 15Five check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.
+At this time Check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.